cosmos/cosmos-sdk/PENDING.md

 * [x/stake] Add revoked to human-readable validator
 * [x/gov] Votes on a proposal can now be queried
 * [x/bank] Unit tests are now table-driven
+* [tests] Fixes ansible scripts to work with AWS too

 BUG FIXES
 *  \#1666 Add intra-tx counter to the genesis validators